Randy Neugebauer: Political campaigns

 Neugebauer was elected to Congress after a hotly contested special election runoff in the spring of 2003.
 The seat came open after 18-year Republican incumbent Larry Combest announced his retirement not long after having been reelected to a 10th term in 2002.
 Although Combest had been the only Republican ever to represent this district, the 19th has long been one of the most conservative areas of Texas (indeed, in the entire nation), and it was virtually taken for granted that Combest would be succeeded by another Republican.
-The 19th has not supported a Democrat for president since 1964, and Combest's first bid for the seat was the only time in the previous two decades that a Democrat won more than 40 percent of the vote.
+The 19th has not supported a Democrat for president since 1964, and Combest's first bid for the seat had been the only time in the previous two decades that a Democrat won more than 40 percent of the vote.

 Neugebauer was one of seven candidates to run in the primary, all Republicans, though the district was so heavily Republican that any Democratic candidate would have faced nearly impossible odds in any event.
 Neugebauer stressed his conservative credentials; he described himself as a "pro-family, pro-life Christian who has a personal relationship with Jesus Christ" and believed that "our region's most precious resources are our values."

 Neugebauer led the primary field, but finished well short of a majority.
 He was forced into a runoff with Mike Conaway of Midland, the chairman of the Texas Board of Public Accountancy and a friend of President George W. Bush.
 In a close third-place finish in the first round of balloting was then-State Representative Carl Isett of Lubbock.
 In the runoff election, Neugebauer defeated Conaway by only 587 votes, becoming only the fourth person to represent the 19th since its creation in 1935.
 Soon afterward in 2004, Conaway won election to Congress in the newly reconfigured 11th District.

 Neugebauer ran for a full term in 2004, facing 26-year incumbent Democrat Charles Stenholm of Abilene.
 Stenholm had previously represented the Abilene-based 17th District, but that district had been dismantled in the 2003 Texas redistricting.
 The largest chunk of Stenholm's former territory, including most of Abilene, was thrown into Neugebauer's district.
 Although Stenholm had more seniority, the new district retained about 60 percent of Neugebauer's former territory, a disadvantage Stenholm was unable to overcome despite his seniority.
-Neugebauer won by 18 points, and was reelected four more times with little substantive opposition, each time taking well over 60 percent of the vote.
+Neugebauer won by 18 points, taking 58 percent to Stenholm's 40 percent.
+Not only was it the first time since Combest's initial bid that a Democrat crossed 40 percent, but Stenholm was the first reasonably well-financed Democrat to run in the district since then.
+Underscoring how Republican this district was, Neugebauer was reelected four more times with little substantive opposition.
+He won 68 percent in 2006, a year which saw heavy Republican losses nationally.
+It would be the last time he dropped below 70 percent.
+His margin actually increased in 2008, another year of severe losses for Republicans nationally.